Revealing The Phlebotomist and The Rush’s Edge , Two New SF Novels From Angry Robot Books

 Latest Posts

-- Stubby the Rocket Orbit Books Acquires Goldilocks by Laura Lam 6 hours ago
+- Natalie Zutter Jumanji: The Next Level Is Fun But Ultimately Forgettable 12 hours ago

+- Keith R.A.
+DeCandido Back to the Drawing Board — Star Trek’s “The Girl Who Made the Stars” and “Ephraim and Dot” 13 hours ago

-- Stubby the Rocket Allow the Witcher Himself to Read You The Witcher 7 hours ago
+- Stubby the Rocket BBC’s Dracula Comes to Netflix January 4, 2020 13 hours ago

-- Fabio Fernandes The Sword of the Lictor, Part 3: Weaponless in the Wilderness 8 hours ago

-- Alex Brown Best Young Adult Science Fiction, Fantasy, and Horror of 2019 9 hours ago
+- Emily Asher-Perrin The Mandalorian Remembers Why Hanging Out With College Buddies Is a Bad Idea in Chapter 6, “The Prisoner” 15 hours ago

+- Keith R.A.
+DeCandido “His name is Captain Sparklefingers!” — Shazam!
+16 hours ago

 New in Series